danvk/aoc2020/README.md

 ## Day 2

 First time using regexes in Rust.
 Overall it seems... mostly reasonable?
-I got thrown off by `.captures()[0]` being the full match, and `.captures()[1]` being the first capture.
-The docs suggested using `lazy_static!` to initialize the RE once rather than in a loop, but this seemed to break type checking in VS Code.
+I got thrown off by a few things:

+1. `.captures()[0]` is the full match, and `.captures()[1]` is the first capture.
+2. The docs suggested using `lazy_static!` to initialize the RE once rather than in a loop, but this seemed to break type checking in VS Code.
+3. ~The [docs][re] don't escape backslashes in regexes, but it seems you need to in your own code.~ Scratch that, they're using raw strings, which look like `r""`.

 Also first time using `HashMap`, though in retrospect I only did this because I misinterpreted the question.
 The "Entry API" seems quite important.
 The borrow checker makes things like "iterate over all the keys and values in a hash map" surprisingly hard.